-In your search for the help desk application most suited for your company, look for the following 5 features that make the best customer support solutions stand out from the rest.
+In your search for the help desk application most suited for your company, look for the following 5 features of a good helpdesk ticketing system that make the best customer support solutions stand out from the rest.

 1. Self Service

 Your customers don’t just encounter problems when they’re at home or at the office staring at their computer.
 They have issues arise 24/7, late at night, during a night out, or while hanging out at the park with the kids.
 The longer they have to wait to interact with you the longer the problem percolates.

 That’s why you need to have constant availability.
 A help desk ticketing system with many self-service options means customers will be able to get a wide variety of answers to their problems at all times.
 FAQs, forums, and easy to use ticket submission is all vital to customers’ happiness.

 Nothing is more infuriating for a customer as submitting a ticket to never receive a response or update from anyone for weeks on end.
 Time seems to tick by slowly as your nerves get more frazzled by the day.
 When you do finally hear back the response is almost never enough for your satisfaction.
 However, if you’re able to follow the action as the ticket gets checked and answered, you feel like you’re at least being taken seriously.
 Time goes by way faster if you’re “in the know.”

 Some problems are not as simple as inserting a standard reply.
 There are times customers have stumbled upon some truly rare and bizarre scenario with your product or service.
 If this is the case, you want an easy way for your agents and customers to collaborate.
 A chat or social networking system is a bare minimum, as is the ability to submit screenshots or screen recordings so you are all on the same page with the problem.